Jim Storer

 In 1981 he came to Brandeis University, where he served as Chair of the Computer Science Department from 1992 to 2002 and is currently Full Professor of Computer Science and member of the Brandeis Center for Complex Systems.

-Dr. Storer's research interests include computer algorithms, data compression and archiving (including text, images, video, and multi-media), data communications, processing of large data sets, text, image, and video processing, parallel computing, machine learning.
+Dr. Storer's research interests include computer algorithms, communications and internet related computing, data compression and archiving (including text, images, video, and multi-media), storage and processing of large data sets, image retrieval, object recognition, text, image, and video processing, parallel computing, machine learning.

-He has obtained two U.S. patents, does computing technology and patent related consulting, and has served as Chair of the annual Data Compression Conference (proceedings published by the IEEE Computer Society Press).
+He has obtained U.S. patents, does computing technology consulting, including serving as an expert witness in patent litigation, and has served as Chair of the annual Data Compression Conference (proceedings published by the IEEE Computer Society Press).

 Books